menu Home About Us Sponsors Outreach Artists Events Performances Workshops Choreography Submissions

 Kilowatt Dance Theater

 Kilowatt Dance Theater is a jazz dance company based in New York City.
 Since its inception in 2014, they have created works that specialize in the early roots of jazz dance such as swing, lindy hop, shag, charleston, and blues.
 These early styles of jazz are uniquely woven in with more contemporary dance techniques of today.
 The blend of movement along with the powerfully expressive themes they generate, creates a truly original experience for the audience.
 The electric energy and intensity of the dancers has been described in Broadway World as "masterful partnering with 'aw shucks' ease".
-Over the past few years, Kilowatt Dance Theater has performed for such notable programs as Jacob's Pillow's Inside Out Series, Battery Dance Festival, Lincoln Center's Midsummer Night's Swing, and The NY Jazz Choreography Project.
+Over the years, Kilowatt Dance Theater has performed for such notable programs as Jacob's Pillow's Inside Out Series, Battery Dance Festival, Lincoln Center's Summer For the City, Rochester Fringe Festival, Amelia Island Dance Festival, Gold Coast Dance Festival, and Jazz Choreography Enterprises.

 All Rights Reserved | © Amelia Island Dance Festival is a 501(C)(3) Not-For-Profit Organization